 Instead of just counting widgets, start asking the juicy questions:

-• Did our work actually make a difference, or are we just digital hamsters on a wheel?
+- Did our work actually make a difference, or are we just digital hamsters on a wheel?

-• Are we moving the needle, or just poking it repeatedly?
+- Are we moving the needle, or just poking it repeatedly?

-The Art of Communication: Informational vs. Transformational (Or: How I Learned to Stop Boring People and Start Inspiring Them)
+The Art of Communication: Informational vs. Transformational

 Now, let me tell you a story about the time I discovered the power of transformational communication.
-Picture this: it’s a dreary Thursday afternoon, and I’m about to kick off our team’s retrospective.
+Picture this: it’s a gloomy Thursday afternoon, and I’m about to kick off our team’s retrospective.
 I could feel the enthusiasm in the room… or was that just the hum of the air conditioner?

 The response?
 Crickets.
 And not the excited, “we’re so thrilled we’re speechless” kind of crickets.
 More like the “is it time for coffee yet?” kind.